wp-plugins/wp-dtree-30/readme.txt

 == Frequently Asked Questions ==

+= How do I ask for help? =
+1. Search [the forums](http://wordpress.org/tags/wp-dtree-30) and post in a relevant thread if one exists.
+1. Always tag your post with `WP-dTree 3.0`
+1. State your problem succintly, *provide a link*!
+1. If it broke after you changed a setting, let us know this!
+1. If it's a *style* problem, read on...

-= WP-dTree looks horrible on my blog and I hate you for it! = If you think the tree looks wierd or broken, run the plugin in the default WP theme (Kubric) to make sure it's not your theme that breaks it.
-If you do find a genuine problem with my code or CSS, pop me a mail so I can update the plugin.
+= Why does WP-dTree look horrible on my blog? =
+If the tree looks wierd or broken, run the plugin in the default WP theme (Kubric) to make sure it's not *your* theme that breaks it.
+If you do find a genuine problem with *my* code or CSS, pop me a mail so I can update the plugin.

+= Why does it dTree timeout on Internet Explorer? = This is not an error with WP-dTree but an inherent limitation with the IE Javascript engine. dTree does a lot of string juggling, and a large-ish amount of data *will* take a while to get through.

+There is no hard limit, but my experience suggest that IE chokes around 110-120K (WP-dTree prints the size in your blog source).
+In practice this is rarely a problem, but if you hit the limits it's probably with a category tree and `list posts` on.
+Keeping posts in single categories (use tags!) will help keep your category tree slim.

 = Can I help you with anything? =
 Yes please!